enkidevs/curriculum/linux/user-and-file-management/linux-intro/linux-common-terminology.md

 ## Footnotes

 [1:Bash]
-The name is an acronym for the 'Bourne-Again SHell', a pun on Stephen Bourne, the author of the direct ancestor of the shell called `sh`.
+The name is an acronym for the "Bourne-Again SHell", a pun on the name of the Bourne shell (sh) it replaces (initially developed by Stephen Bourne).